vishnubob/wait-for-it/README.md

 # HELP NEEDED

+### March 13, 2017 update

+Since I posted this request for help, I've had a dozen or so responses which I am now sorting through.
+Applicants are filling out a google form to help me pick the best volunteer for this project.
+I have set a deadline of Match 17th for survey submissions, and will select a volunteer on March 19th.
+Once this is done, and the repo is configured, we will tagteam through the backlog of issues amd pull requests.
+I realized it's been frustrating, and many different forks of this project have sprung up.
+I think that's awesome, and I look forward to working and consolidating the various enhancements.
+If you are interested in helping, please fill out this (survey)[https://goo.gl/forms/GKCBFxaloaU47aky1] no later then March 17th.
+Thanks!

+### Old request follows:

 Hi there!
 I wrote `wait-for-it` in order to help me orchestrate containers I operate at my day job.
 I thought it was a neat little script, so I published it.
 I assumed I would be its only user, but that's not what happened!  `wait-for-it` has received more stars then all of my other public repositories put together.
 I had no idea this tool would solicit such an audience, and I was equally unprepared to carve out the time required to address my user's issues and patches.
 I would like to solicit a volunteer from the community who would be willing to be a co-maintainer of this repository.
 If this is something you might be interested in, please email me at `waitforit@polymerase.org`.
 Thanks!

 ## wait-for-it